British sitcom: Jeeves and Wooster

 The "Jeeves" stories by novelist P. G. Wodehouse were made into Jeeves and Wooster (1990–1993), a comedy-drama series in sitcom style.
 Twenty-three episodes in 4 series were adapted by Clive Exton for ITV, starring Stephen Fry and Hugh Laurie, already well known writers and double act stars of their own sketch comedy television series A Bit of Fry & Laurie.
 The productions were well received.
 The third series won a British Academy Television Award for Best Design for Eileen Diss.
-The final series won a British Academy Television Award for Best Graphics for Derek W. Hayes and was nominated for a British Academy Television Award for Best Drama Series; it also earned a British Academy Television Award for Best Original Television Music for Anne Dudley, and a British Academy Television Award for Best Costume Design for Dany Everett.
+The final series won a British Academy Television Award for Best Graphics for the Art Deco animated title by Derek W. Hayes and was nominated for a British Academy Television Award for Best Drama Series; it also earned a British Academy Television Award for Best Original Television Music for Anne Dudley's jazz-swing compositions accompanying the title sequence and the incidental music, and a British Academy Television Award for Best Costume Design for Dany Everett.
 In retrospect, Michael Brooke of BFI Screenonline called screenwriter Exton "the series' real star", saying his "adaptations come surprisingly close to capturing the flavour of the originals" by "retaining many of Wodehouse's most inspired literary similes."
+Writing in Art of the Title, Lola Landekic commends Hayes' Art Deco opening, saying "[it] provided a modern and elegant cornerstone, easing audiences into the rhythm and tone of the show."